NVIDIA CUDA Devices (PTX and CUDA C backends)

 Prerequisites

-In order to use the PTX backend of TornadoVM, you will need a CUDA compatible device (NVIDIA GPUs with CUDA support).
+In order to use the PTX or the CUDA backend of TornadoVM, you will need a CUDA compatible device (NVIDIA GPUs with CUDA support).

 Driver Installation